-Anyone wishing to make a complaint regarding a barring order can do so in writing, including email, to the Head of School or chair of governors.
+Anyone wishing to make a complaint regarding a barring order can do so in writing, including email, to the headteacher or chair of governors.

 Once the school's complaints procedure is completed, the only remaining avenue of appeal is through the Courts.
 Individuals wishing to exercise this option should seek independent legal advice.